Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

 ## Deploy your Tenant

-This section is used to setup the exact environment you see in the [reference implementation](../reference/contoso/Readme.md) for the Enterprise-Scale approach, including the Management Group schema in [**deploy new policy assignments**](../Deploy/deploy-new-policy-assignment.md#deployment-artifact-overview) and the policy definitions and assignments listed [here](../../azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560%20(3fc1081d-6105-4e19-b60c-1ec1252cf560)/contoso%20(contoso)/.AzState).
+This section is used to setup the exact environment you see in the [reference implementation](../reference/contoso/Readme.md) for the Enterprise-Scale approach, including the Management Group schema in [deploy new policy assignments](../Deploy/deploy-new-policy-assignment.md#deployment-artifact-overview) and the policy definitions and assignments listed [here](../../azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560%20(3fc1081d-6105-4e19-b60c-1ec1252cf560)/contoso%20(contoso)/.AzState).

-Execute the following steps of the following sections to deploy this environment in your Azure Subscription.
+Execute the following steps to deploy this environment in your Azure Tenant/Subscription.

 ### Deploy the Management Group structure and policy/PolicySet definitions